jujhars13/enhanced-container-observability/README.md

 This will spin up all the containers.
 Then visit Grafana on http://localhost:3000 (usr/pwd: `admin`/`admin`)
 ### NB

 - You can also see cadvisor on http://localhost:8081 and prometheus on https://localhost:9090
 - Grafana has a `docker-containers` dashboard pre-configured; see `backend/grafana/provisioning/dashboards/docker-containers.json`
 - the vegeta dummy load containers will run continuously and generate some random-ish load; see `backend/dummy_nginx_load.sh`
+- cadvisor needs a **lot** of local (read-only) permissions by default to be able to scrape the data.
+Not ideal in a sensitive environment
+- the whole observability part of the stack (cadvisor, prometheus, grafana) eat up about 3% of system resources - not great but acceptable given the observability we gain

 ## Screenshots